iqcz/noreboot/README.md

 # noreboot
-based on Nashorn engine to run javascript
+based on Nashorn engine to run javascript, and no need to restart application.